AbsaOSS/hyperdrive/README.md

 After that, the new component will be able to be seamlessly invoked from the driver.

 ## Usage
 Hyperdrive has to be executed with Spark.
-Due to Spark-Kafka integration issues, it will **only work with Spark 2.3+**.
+Due to Spark-Kafka integration issues, it will **only work with Spark 2.3 and higher**.

 ### How to run
 ```bash